devans10/terraform-provider-flash/README.md

 [![Build Status](https://travis-ci.com/devans10/terraform-provider-flash.svg?branch=master)](https://travis-ci.com/devans10/terraform-provider-flash)

-This is the repository for the Terraform Flash Provider.
+This is the repository for the Terraform Provider Flash.
 The plugin provides resources for the Pure Storage FlashArray to be managed within Terraform.

 For general information about Terraform, visit the [official website](https://terraform.io) and the [GitHub project page.](https://github.com/hashicorp/terraform)